sabyasachi-kamila/AX-MABSA/README.md

 # Dataset

 Required datasets are placed in the data folder.
-For new dataset place them in the following manner:

 # Run